Running bounce: Rules

 The rules of football state that a player running on the field with the ball must take a running bounce at least once every fifteen metres.
 If they run too far without taking a running bounce, the umpire pays a free kick for running too far to the opposition at the position where the player oversteps their limit.
 The umpire signals running too far by rolling their clenched fists around each other – similar to false starts in American football, or traveling in basketball.

 While the distance of 15 m is explicit in the rules, the lack of markings on the ground makes it impossible for umpires to accurately judge these free kicks.
 Regular watchers of football generally have a feel for the average time between running bounces which feels right, and umpires usually penalise players when they exceed this by more than a few steps.

 Instead of executing a running bounce, players may bend over and touch the ball onto the ground.
 It must be touched with both hands or a free kick will be rewarded to the opposing team.
 This has the disadvantage of taking much longer, increasing the risk of being tackled by an opponent, but it has the advantage of reducing the risk of making a bad bounce and dropping the ball.
 This technique is often used on rainy days when the mud or water on the ground makes a regulation bounce much more difficult, but is also used by some players, particularly in lower levels, who have yet to master the running bounce.

 The bounce is not considered a correct disposal as throwing is not allowed under the rules, and a player who bounces is considered still to be in possession of the football while it is out of his hands.
 Under the holding the ball rule, bouncing the ball while being tackled results in the tackler being rewarded with a free kick.

 Statistics

+Running bounce statistics have been kept since 1999, and their numbers have varied considerably over that time.
+During that period, bouncing reached its peak in 2006 with an average of 20.7 running bounces per team per match.
+Between 2018 and 2023, running bounces were at their lowest, averaging only between 5 and 6 per team per match; on occasion, a team may execute no running bounces in a match.

 Running bounces are most commonly made by attacking half-back flankers, also known as link-men, or by outside/receiving midfielders.
 They generally accept the ball from a rebound, and have wide space in front of them to run into, giving teammates time to create options at half-forward.

-Brent Harvey holds the AFL career record for the most bounces with 1055 while David Rodan had the highest average of more than 3 a game.
+Through the recorded history of running bounce statistics up to 2024, Brent Harvey holds the record for the most bounces with 1055 (which excludes any he recorded in the first three seasons of his career, which were before 1999), while Adam Saad holds the record for highest average bounces per game, with 3.45.